 When you first started your vlog you likely looked for tips from well-established vloggers.
 Something that may have been surprising was the amount of equipment it takes to run a successful vlog.
 Besides your camera you need equipment for stabilizing it, for lighting your shots, and for recording better audio than your camera is capable of.
+If you still don't know which camera to use, this article will tell you the best cameras for YouTube.

 Do not be overwhelmed!
 There are loads of affordable options for YouTube equipment.
 There are even some tricks you can use to get by without some pieces of equipment until you are ready to make the investment.